jojozhuang/jojozhuang.github.io/_note/dsa/algorithm-template-for-subset-questions.md

 ```
 The following points needs to be noticed for the above codes.
 * This solution has two approaches, both can handle the scenario that 'nums' has equal or less than 3 elements.
 * The first approach comes naturally.
-For array, we will definitely try to use for loop to iterate it.
+To process array data, we will definitely try to use 'for' loop to iterate it.
 And we want to get the subsets from small to large and from few to many.
-For each element, we need to create a loop.
+For each element, we need to create a new iteration.
 The difference is, we are moving forward.
 The inner loop starts from 'index + 1' of the outer loop.
+Here, we have three loops.
 Notice, we need to remove the last element when return to the outer loop.
 * The second approach improves the first loop.
 The 'list' variable is moved out the first loop.
 It makes easy to see the pattern now, that is, for each loop, add the current element to list, then add this list to final 'res' list.
 And after return back to the outer loop, remove the last element in the loop.
 * The inline comments assume nums=[1,2,3] and you can see the value of 'list' and 'res' in each step.
+The sample just shows the case when 'i=0'.

 Both approaches give the following output.
-Notice, the output is in sequence.
+Notice, the output is in sequence, based on the order of the elements in the 'nums' array.
 ```sh
 // []
 // [1], [1,2], [1,2,3],[1,3]